ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 # To support the kwargs argument to BaseModel.__init__
 from typing import Any

-# Data in the virtual rainforest is stored as xarray.DataArrays and array calculations
+# Data in the Virtual Ecosystem is stored as xarray.DataArrays and array calculations
 # typically use numpy.
 import numpy as np
 import xarray